How to make your constituency services accessible to people with sight loss.

 Check whether they are bringing another person to support them, who might need another chair, or a guide dog who will need a water bowl.

 Ask your constituent what format they will want any documentation or follow up materials in.
-This will often be a larger print or email, but may be braille or audio, which RNIB can help with.
+This will often be a larger print or email, but may be braille or audio, which RNIB can help with - see details below.

 Always introduce yourself, and if you’d like to shake hands let your constituent know.
 For example, you could say: ‘Hello it’s Richard, I am just extending my hand to you’.
 If there are several people in a meeting make sure you introduce each person and if anyone needs to leave the room, tell the group so the constituent is not left talking to an empty space.